- AML is the second most common form of childhood leukemia.

 Our Fundraising Efforts

 The MACC Fund, the Midwest Athletes Against Childhood Cancer, is a major supporter of CHW and cancer research.
-Here is a link to our fundraising page through the MACC Fund in memory of Sam.

 The Fund will support pediatric cancer research through the above organizations, as well as pediatric cancer patients and their families.